Career Fair Advice for Employers

 Have more than one representative available to speak to students

 - Ideally, the representative should be able to answer questions about the work associated with the open position.
-Make information about which recruiters can speak and are recruiting for available in advance of the fair, and via guidebook material.
+Make information about which recruiters are attending in advance of the fair.

 - Increased booth staffing will eliminate long lines with can deter students from approaching your booth